 Many workers/service providers have no idea how their leader (the owner, manager or company) expects them to deliver service.
 Without proper training, service providers simply flounder.
 They may not know or understand the following:

 - They have strong influence on the number of times customers return

-- the long-term value of a customer
+- The long-term value of a customer

 Just last week I dropped into a McDonald’s to grab a coffee.
 I couldn’t see their WiFi network on my phone’s network list.
 I asked the girl behind the counter,

 Proper training would have taught her that if you don’t know the answer to a customer’s question, you find out.
 Full stop.
-Otherwise, it’s an “unfinished transaction”.
+Otherwise it’s an “unfinished transaction”.

 Compare the above McDonald’s experience to that of “No Frills” described here.
 Night and day.

 As business owners or managers, we shouldn’t assume our employees know how to serve.
-It’s our responsibility to ensure all employees know how to deliver top notch customer service and our responsibility to fill any weaknesses with training.
+It’s our responsibility to ensure all employees know how to deliver top notch customer service and our responsibility to bolster any weaknesses with training.
 It’s imperative that all our employees are intimately aware of our business’ ethos.

 The importance of providing consistent excellent service to the company’s customers can’t be understated.
 Survival and success depend on it.

 UPDATE: Since I wrote this article, a Tim Horton’s opened next door to this McDonald’s.
 Guess where I get my coffee now when my car is serviced?
 Guess who lost a customer?